sc18zs/csci596_final_project/README.md

 - Process cells in the order defined by the Hilbert or Morton curve.
 - Use performance analysis tools to monitor cache hit rates and overall execution time.
 Compare results with the baseline (non-optimized approach) to verify the impact of reordering.

+## Previous work
+#pmd.c
+This program implements a parallel molecular dynamics simulation, utilizing the **MPI** standard.
+It provides a detailed record of the molecular dynamics simulation, including:

+- Time steps (`stepCount * DeltaT`),
+- System temperature (`temperature`),
+- Per-atom kinetic energy, potential energy, and total energy (`kinEnergy`, `potEnergy`, `totEnergy`).

+Additionally, the program reports the total runtime and communication time (`CPU & COMT`) for performance analysis.

+Since this program serves as the foundation for parallel molecular dynamics simulations, all future enhancements will build upon its existing structure and functionality.

 ## Proposed Solutions
 - Refactor the triple nested loops for better memory locality.
 - Implement optimized communication protocols for parallel computation.